yahoo/python-screwdrivercd/docs/documentation.md

+## Package Documentation Publisher

 The screwdrivercd_documentation tool is an extensible tool to publish documentation to github pages from multiple formats.

+### Rationale

+This allows for simple templates that can generate and publish documentation published to github pages in multiple formats.
+This utility in addition to generating and publishing the documentation handles CI/CD operations such as cleanly handling errors and ensuging the logs and generated content is in the CI Pipeline build artifacts so they can be inspected.

+### screwdrivercd_documentation usage

 Unlike most other screwdrivercd command line utilities, this utility can be used without having a python code package in the current repository.

 This utility will look for both `mkdocs` and `sphinx` documentation configuration files and generate documentation using all the tools it finds configuration files for.